 Enter a detailed explanation of how the fringe benefit costs were derived and allocated to the MCSAP project.
 The fringe benefit cost covers the cost of health insurance, retirement, worker's compensation and unemployment benefits.
 It is based on twenty-three part time Hawaii MCSAP officers.
-It is calculated as 50% of the employees average salary (Base amount).
-This amount as a payroll additive rate is recognized by the cognizant agency.
+It is calculated as 63% of the employees average salary (Base amount).
+This amount is recognized by the cognizant agency.